miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

-A friend of mine when I discussed the idea of writing a book to either teach people how to become more technical and become a developer versus teaching how to do self-reflective journaling with vim had the strong opinion I should go the developer direction.
-My view is first one, and then the other.
+A friend of mine when I discussed the idea of writing a book to either teach people how to become more technical and become a developer versus teaching how to do self-reflective journaling with vim held the strong opinion I should go the developer direction.
+I was doubtful.

+My view is to first teach one (play up mindfulness, idea-dredging, flow-state, etc.), and then the other.
 It's that strange missing piece between deciding that you want to express yourself in a way that results in more precise automation, based on the premise that speaking an coding are really the same thing.

 Speaking encodes ideas to be played back in someone else's head, while programming encodes ideas to be played back in a machine, which has the